 So… what is Noigroup?

-Neuro Orthopaedic Institute (NOI) Australasia has been in operation for almost 30 years, with highly qualified instructors working on all continents with multidisciplinary audiences.
-Organising over 100 seminars a year throughout the world, NOI’s faculty members are active in many conferences, university programmes and other postgraduate education sessions.
+Neuro Orthopaedic Institute Australasia has been in operation for three decades, with highly qualified instructors working on all continents with multidisciplinary audiences.
+Organising courses on every continent of the world, Noigroup’s faculty members are active in many conferences, university programmes and other postgraduate education sessions.
 The company reinvests in education and clinically based research and Noigroup Publications has grown from the demand for resources to support this emerging research.

 The essence of Noigroup